DavidAndrews/Arduino_LCD_Menu/README.md

 Purpose: To shorten the time to get an Adriuno project running using a menuing system.

+Changes :
+ - new constructor added which allows to enable / disable the execution of callback functions when the root menu has been selected.

+    const bool doRootAction = false;
+    MenuLCD g_menuLCD( LCDRS, LCDE, LCDD4, LCDD5, LCDD6, LCDD7, 16, 2);
+    MenuManager g_menuManager( &g_menuLCD, doRootAction);

 Getting Started: Open the Arduino_Menu_LCD.ino sketch in the Arduino IDE.
 Upload the sketch.
 In the serial window, send the following keys to control the menu:

 u - move UP